Lesson 4: Operators

 Even if we put semicolons at the end of each line, the program will still be invalid!

 What's a statement we've already learned?
-Why, the print statement of course!
+That's right, the

 Wrap each expression into a